SluberskiHomeLab/ditdashdot/README.md

 **DitDashDot** is a simple, clean, and easy-to-configure services dashboard designed specifically for homelabs.
 Built with React.js and containerized with Docker, it provides a central hub to view and manage your homelab services.

-*Version 2.0.0 is out now with major improvements!
+*Version 2.3 is out now with enhanced themes, alerts, and widgets!
 See the [CHANGELOG.md](CHANGELOG.md) for details.*

 *Partially Vibe-Coded*